brentvollebregt/nitratine.net/posts/auto-py-to-exe.md

 title: "Auto Py To Exe"
 date: 2018-03-10
 category: Projects
-tags: [Python, pyinstaller, Eel, GUI]
+tags: [python, pyinstaller, eel, gui]
 feature: feature.png
 description: "This project allows you to convert python scripts to executables with a simple interface.
 The interface uses chromes app mode and lists all possible flags for pyinstaller.
 The whole idea seems automatic as it cleans up after itself."